TheDragonSkull/Vapes-Mod/README.md

 Wanted to vape in Minecraft?
 This is your mod!

-Introducing a new way to use potion effects by using vapes of various colors.
+Introducing a new way to manage potion effects by using vapes of various colors.

 ---